 Short on Time?
 Looking for a Quick Fix?

 Well, here it is.
 You can try using Advanced System Optimizer – the best Free PC Optimizer.

 To download it click here.

 This popular PC cleaner helps fix the common reasons responsible for the error message “Undoing changes made to your computer”.

-You can use it to clean junk files, check the disk for errors, optimize hard disk to fix bad sector, update outdated drivers, invalid registry entries, and more.
+You can use it to clean junk files, check the disk for errors, optimize hard disks to fix bad sectors, update outdated drivers, invalid registry entries, and more.
 This top PC optimizer offers a 25+ system tweaking tool that no other PC cleaner offers.
 Also, it is very simple to use.
 To automate the process you can set Schedule and run it automatically.
 To know more about the tool click here.

 How to fix Undoing Changes Made to Your Computer – Windows 10

-There are different solutions to fix this problem, so, try them one by one and see which one works for you.
+There are different solutions to fix this problem, so try them one by one and see which one works for you.

 1. Booting Windows into Safe Mode

 - Altogether press and hold Shift + F8 or F8 key when the system restarts.